AMDiego-code/Diego-code/README.md

 i´m currently working in own data science projects i´m currently learning machine learning
-Fun fact i prefer to watch 12 hours videos than 24 videos of half hour
+Fun fact i prefer to watch 12 hours videos than 24 videos of half hour i´m looking to collaborate on somtehing about data science i´m looking for help with introduce myself to modelation and simulation